Sriep/Qt_Firebase_REST_API/README.md

 ## Anatomy of API request.

-Each request can be split up into four main blocks of text plus separators.
+Each request can be split up into five main blocks of text plus separators.

 - Data.
 Used for save requests.
 This has to be in JSON format.
 - Firebase URL.
 The URL of your database, typically “App-Name.firebaseio.com”.